-- If you have any of these health problems: Bowel block, heart problems due to bleeding, glaucoma, myasthenia gravis, reflux esophagitis, slow moving GI (gastrointestinal tract), trouble passing urine, or very bad ulcerative colitis.
+- If your child has any of these health problems: Bowel block, heart problems due to bleeding, glaucoma, myasthenia gravis, reflux esophagitis, slow moving GI (gastrointestinal tract), trouble passing urine, or very bad ulcerative colitis.

 All oral products:

-- Do not take antacids at the same time as this drug.
-Talk with your doctor.
+- Do not give your child antacids at the same time as this drug.
+Talk with the doctor.

 - Very bad dizziness or passing out.

 - Change in eyesight.

 - If bright lights bother your child’s eyes.